datatorch/documentation/docs/tutorial-keypoints.md

   caption="The edit label icon"
 />

-In the Update Label modal, click the "more options" dropdown and you will see the input field for Metadata.
+In the Update Label modal, click the "More Options" dropdown and you will see the input field for Metadata.

 <Figure
   src="/figures/tutorials/keypoints/update-label.png"